jay-caoj/linux-3.9.6/README.md

  * OverlayFS
    The Open Network Loader and runtime environment use OverlayFS.

- * Platform Support for the Quanta LB9, Quanta LB9A, and Quanta LY2.
+ * Platform Support for the Centec E580